What problem do we need to solve?

 Imagine you have an order page that includes your selected items (OrderItem) and the delivery milestones.

-So, our state has two main attributes: the list of selected items and the list of delivery milestones.
+So, our state has two main attributes: the list of selected items

 And now for use MobX for managing our OrderPage, I break it down into three simple steps below: